zverok/spylls/doc/aff.md

 ## Suggestion

-KEY abc|edf|foobarbaz -- use "neighbour" chars to replace da, fr, hu
+KEY abc|edf|foobarbaz -- use "neighbour" chars to replace (in fact, it is keyboard layout?) da, fr, hu
-TRY abfsd -- try the words different by one char (?), frequency order everywhere
+TRY abfsd -- when trying to insert one (probably forgotten) char, try them in this order everywhere
 NOSUGGEST flag -- don't suggest word everywhere